-On Monday, Quest Software released vWorkspace 7.5, the latest version of its virtual desktop deployment and management tool with new capabilities for integration
+On Monday, Quest Software released vWorkspace 7.5, the latest version of its virtual desktop deployment and management tool with new capabilities for integration with Microsoft Hyper-V.

 In case you're aware of Quest's code names, this is the Aberdeen release.
 This release introduces a new feature set, dubbed Hyper-V Catalyst Components, as well as a new "VDI-in-a-box" focus that goes along with their traditional implementation, among other things.